HL7/PDDI-CDS/pages/_includes/start.md

 ##### Prefetch
 {:.no_toc}

-The `prefetch` element contains patient data that was provided by the EHR prior to the hook trigger by using the prefetch template.
+The `prefetch` element contains patient data that is provided by the EHR prior to the hook trigger by using the prefetch template.
 The prefetch query SHOULD build on the context `patientID` to obtain data that is for the current patient.
-The CDS Service SHOULD then perform a pair-wise comparision of the `context` medication to the patient's current medications in the `prefetch` element.
-The `prefetch` element SHOULD also contain patient data, other than medications, to individualized the CDS logic and Hook response.
+The CDS service SHOULD then perform a pair-wise comparision of the `context` medication to the patient's current medications in the `prefetch` element.
+If available the `prefetch` element MUST also contain patient data, other than medications, to individualized the CDS logic and response.

 > *Note:* For simplicity, this implementation guide uses the term "prefetch" regardless of whether the EHR supplies the data prior to a hook request or if it is queried by the CDS service as a post-hoc FHIR server query.
 All data required by the CDS artifacts is delineated in the prefetch templates.

 ##### Bundle
 {:.no_toc}

-A `Bundle` is a FHIR resource that is used to group resources into a single instance, which is ideal for messaging with CDS Hooks, storing the collection of resources obtained on CDS discovery, and providing flexibility in using the collections as a persistent instance.
-Implementaters of PDDI CDS MUST use the `bundle` resource for the key CDS Hooks request components (i.e., `context` and `prefetch`).
+A Bundle is a FHIR resource that groups resources into a single instance, which is ideal for messaging with CDS Hooks, storing the collection of resources obtained on CDS discovery, and providing flexibility in using the collections as a persistent instance.
+Implementaters of PDDI CDS MUST use the bundle resource for certain `context` elements and all `prefetch` resources.
 For each prefetch template query, a Bundle MUST be created to group the resources.
 A prefetch element MAY contain several Bundle resources with several other resources grouped within.

 ## <span style="color:silver"> 4.4.0 </span> Clinical Reasoning
 {:.no_toc}

 This section describes the components and processes of the Clinical Reasoning module used for the PDDI CDS artifacts.
 The Clinical Reasoning module provides resources and operations to enable sharing and evaluation of clinical knowledge artifacts.
 For the PDDI CDS artifacts this encompasses the `PlanDefinition, CarePlan, RequestGroup,` and CQL libraries.

+> *Note:* While resources and CQL are specified for this implementation guide, these are not required for PDDI CDS functionality.
+The PlanDefinition, however, is RECOMMENDED at minimum to create sharable PDDI knowledge artifacts.

 ### <span style="color:silver"> 4.4.1 </span> PlanDefinition
 {:.no_toc}

-In the FHIR resource workflow, the `PlanDefinition` is categorized as a definition.
+In the [FHIR resource workflow](https://www.hl7.org/fhir/workflow.html), the PlanDefinition resource is categorized as a definition.
 Resources in this category define an action that can occur with a patient.
 There are three main elements of the PlanDefinition that are used for the PDDI CDS instances.
 These elements include `TriggerDefinition,` `Condition,` `DynamicValue,` and `Action.`

 ##### TriggerDefinition
 {:.no_toc}